PaddlePaddle/Paddle/doc/design/python_interface.md

 ## Variable as variable data type (not parameter)
 The class Variable is introduced to define the variables, which are not only parameters but also the input data and intermediate outputs.

-All the variables are defined in a variable scope, `VarScope`, it will check duplicate variable names.
+All the variables are defined in a variable scope, `Scope`, it will check duplicate variable names.

 The `Variable`'s definition is as follows
 ```python